yingweiwo

 Absorption, Distribution and Excretion

-Following a single 400 mg oral dose of (14)C-sofosbuvir, mean total recovery of the dose was greater than 92%, consisting of approximately 80%, 14%, and 2.5% recovered in urine, feces, and expired air, respectively.
-The majority of the sofosbuvir dose recovered in urine was GS-331007 (78%) while 3.5% was recovered as sofosbuvir.
-These data indicate that renal clearance is the major elimination pathway for GS-331007.
+After a single oral dose of 400 mg (14)C-sofosbuvir, the mean total recovery was greater than 92%, with approximately 80%, 14%, and 2.5% recovered from urine, feces, and exhaled air, respectively.
+Sofosbuvir recovered in urine was primarily in the form of GS-331007 (78%), while sofosbuvir itself accounted for only 3.5%.
+These data suggest that renal clearance is the primary elimination pathway for GS-331007.

 Toxicity/Toxicokinetics